iwatakeshi/kanji/README.md

 3. Play with kanji!

 To develop, the files will be located under `./public/javascripts`

+If you don't want to use or have node.js then go the located directory and import them to your index.html file.

 Docs will be updated once kanji has been completed